Sabiiti Muzeyi: Background and education

-He was born in Mbarara District circa 1975.
-Sabiiti’s father Zekeriah Muzeyi Magyenyi was married to one of Museveni’s maternal aunties.
+He was born in Mbarara District on 1 December 1975.
+Sabiiti's father Zekeriah Muzeyi Magyenyi was married to one of Museveni’s maternal aunties.
 A veteran of Uganda's bush war, Magyenyi died in June 2007.
 Sabiiti’s mother is Javanis Magyenyi.
 The young Sabiiti attended Ntare School, then Mbarara High School before he was admitted to Makerere University, Uganda's oldest and largest public university.

 At Makerere he studied biochemistry, graduating with a First Class Honors degree of Bachelor of Science.
 In 1997, he joined the UPDF, signing up in what was then the Presidential Protection Unit (PPU).
-PPU has since been renamed the Special Forces Command (SFC).
+The PPU has since been renamed the Special Forces Command (SFC).
 Sabiiti attended boot camp at Kasenyi Training Wing, in Entebbe.
 A total of 117 recruits began the basic training course.
 Twenty five of them dropped out and the new Captain Sabiiti Muzeyi graduated at the top of the remaining 92.

 Later, he studied at the Uganda Senior Command and Staff College, in Jinja, in Uganda's Eastern Region.
 At the rank of colonel, he won a slot to attend a senior command course at the United States Army Command and General Staff College at Fort Leavenworth, in Kansas.
 When the United States government blocked his admission, he was instead sent to a military college in Russia.